skip to Main Content

 Who doesn’t want cleaner air?
 Plants are a great way to clean out pollutants in our homes.

-• Gerbera Daisy – who doesn’t like a splash of flowery color?
-Unlike your traditional white and yellow daisies, these plants’ flowers come in almost all the colors of the rainbow.
+• Gerbera Daisy.
+Who doesn’t like a splash of flowery color?
+Unlike your traditional white and yellow daisies, these pet-friendly plants’ flowers come in almost all the colors of the rainbow.

-• Prayer Plant – the dark green stripes and pink accents on this plant’s big, oval leaves make it an attractive addition to your home.
+• Prayer Plant.
+The dark green stripes and pink accents on the prayer plant’s big, oval leaves make it an attractive addition to your home.
+Its leaves curl up at night, hence the name.
+The prayer plant is also one of the easiest plants to care for (a win for us with zero green thumbs!).

-• Rubber Plant – make sure this is the American Rubber Plant (which has rounded leaves), NOT the Indian Rubber Plant (also known as the Weeping Fig, and which has pointy leaves and is toxic to dogs).
+• Rubber Plant.
+Make sure this is the American or baby rubber plant (also known as pepper face plant, which has rounded leaves), NOT the Indian Rubber Plant (also known as the Weeping Fig, which has pointy leaves and is toxic to dogs).

-• Spider Plant – this plant has long, thin leaves with long, thin stripes that turn it into a curly, leafy fountain.
+• Spider Plant.
+This pet-friendly plant has long, thin leaves with long, thin stripes that turn it into a curly, leafy fountain.
+The cascading foliage of a spider plant makes it a great fit on shelves or windows, and it’s a pretty hardy houseplant!

-You’ll see philodendrons recommended a lot for air-purifying, but they can cause irritation of your dog’s mouth, throat, and stomach, depending on how much of it your dog eats.
+You’ll see philodendrons recommended a lot for air-purifying, but they can irritate your dog’s mouth, throat, and stomach, depending on how much of it your dog eats.
 If you have this plant, it’s best to keep it high up out of reach.

 Warning: Do NOT keep Oleander in the house if you have either dogs or cats.
 It is very toxic and can even cause organ failure!